SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

-Australia are now restricting any person below the age of 16 to use a list of applications and social media so that harmful contents are not reached by the teenagers, but somehow the controversial `DISCORD` and `Roblox` which are somehow not included.
-This make commentator question was it about protect children or censor those platform the authority did not like.
+Australia are now restricting any person below the age of 16 to use a list of applications and social media so that harmful contents are not reached by the teenagers, but somehow the controversial `DISCORD` and `Roblox` which are __privacy and child safety concerning__, they are somehow not included.
+This make commentator questioning, was it about protecting children, or is it about censor those platform the authority did not like?

 `Chat Control`, `VPN` and `Crypto Currencies` targeted in the EU are not going away, despite public raise concern and debated constantly.